 Planets in Time

 From the origins to present day, the thermodynamical and compositional evolution of planets connects their formation with their observational characterization.
 The PlanetsInTime group studies this link with numerical and analytical models for planets inside and outside of the Solar System.
-Funded by the SNSF via a Starting Grant, the group is also involved in various astronomical observations.
+The group is also involved in various astronomical observations.
+It is a member of the Swiss Centre of Competence in Research (NCCR) PlanetS.

 Planetary Imaging Group (PIG)